 — InclusionIntl (@InclusionIntl) June 3, 2017

-The conference report with summaries of all workshops and seminars and the conference film will be published soon.
+The conference report with summaries of all workshops and seminars will be published soon.

 On the conference website you can find pictures of the conference.

 You can find the conference video on Youtube.

 Europe in Action conference on “Love, life and friendship”